Skill 8. Reviewing (Adjustment thinking).

 The last critical type of foresight thinking requires looking at the recent past to improve our future.
 Nothing is perfect.
 Everything can be improved.
 How do you know when you are missing the mark?
 And when you fall short, how do you generate the momentum to change?
 That is the reviewing skill, and adjustment thinking.
 Like the other seven skills, reviewing is very helpful to a point, but it can also be overdone, and must be balanced with the other seven skills.

-Like all the functions we’ve described, change management happens as part of a Do loop, so the faster, more efficiently, and more frequently members of your organization can run that loop, the more adaptive you’ll likely be.
+Like all the specialties we’ve described, change management happens as part of a Do loop, so the faster, more efficiently, and more frequently members of your organization can run that loop, the more adaptive you’ll likely be.
 Recall Boyd’s OODA loop, and Kotter’s eight-step model in Leading Change (2012).
 A good source on guiding group behavior change, using both influence and change management skills, is Grenny et al.’s Infuencer: The Science of Leading Change (2013).

 These and other change management models stress strategies that include focusing on small behaviors that clearly signal the new direction to the group, publicly empowering the early adopters who model the changes you seek, and structuring the peer, physical, and digital environments to encourage change.
 Stephen Guise’s Mini Habits (2013) is a nice summary of the power of the “small good habit” strategy, both personally and for groups.
 Defining, asking for, and publicly rewarding small and very achievable “vital behaviors” that signal the new direction will help the organization change more rapidly and confidently.